Dev-Parmar/ecash-frontend/README.md

 * MaterialUI

-### This project is still under production and will soon get updates.
+### This project is still under production and will get updates soon.

 ## Live Example of Adding and Deleting a product...